 An EHT beamformee that receives an EHT NDP Announcement frame soliciting CQI feedback as part of an EHT TB sounding sequence shall generate an EHT compressed beamforming/CQI report for CQI feedback with determined by the EHT beamformer.

-An EHT beamformee that receives an EHT NDP Announcement frame from an EHT beamformer with which it is associated and that contains the EHT beamformee’s MAC address in the RA field (indicating a non-TB sounding sequence) and also receives an EHT sounding NDP a SIFS after the EHT NDP Announcement frame shall transmit its EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.
+An EHT beamformee that receives an EHT NDP Announcement frame as part of an EHT non-TB sounding sequence shall transmit its EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.

 CID 7931